Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 - Increase visibility by wearing reflective gear and carrying a flashlight at night.

-- Walk on sidewalks or paths if available and use shoulder-facing traffic when there is no safe walking space.
+- If available, walk on sidewalks or paths and use shoulder-facing traffic when there is no safe walking space.

 - Cross at designated areas if possible.
-Even though you can cross in most areas in Georgia, the marked area is where cars are more mindful of pedestrians.
+Even though you can cross in most places, the marked area is where cars are more mindful of pedestrians.

-- Only cross when you can clearly see both ways to ensure there is no car coming.
+- Only cross when you can clearly see both ways to ensure no car is coming.
 If you cannot see them, they most likely won’t be able to see you.

-Set up a free consultation with an experienced attorney at The Brown Firm if you or a loved one have been injured as a pedestrian.
+Set up a free consultation with The Brown Firm’s experienced pedestrian injury attorneys if you or a loved one have been injured as a pedestrian.

-If you or a loved one were injured and need help, our skilled Savannah and Georgia personal injury attorneys will be at your side every step of the way.
+If you or a loved one were injured and need help, our skilled personal injury attorneys will be at your side every step of the way.

 Fill out our simple online contact form or give our law firm a call at (800) 529-1441.